10 Reasons Why Gerbera Daisy is Dying and How to Revive It

 Carefully, take your Gerbera Daisy out of its pot and inspect the roots.
 Any brown-black, mushy roots indicate root-rot, trim them off and treat the healthy roots with a copper-based fungicidal solution.

-To reduce, re-infection, disinfect the pot with the fungicidal solution or use a fresh pot and repot the plant in fresh well-drained soil.
+To reduce, re-infection, disinfect the pot with the fungicidal solution or use a fresh pot and repot the plant in fresh, well-drained soil.
 Do not water the plant immediately, keep it dry for about 7 days before you can resume watering.

-In addition, take care not to overwater your plant especially in the cold season as growth is minimal at this time, therefore, the plant does not need a lot of water.
+To prevent root-rot in the future, always ensure that the pot has a drainage hole and that the soil is free-draining to prevent it from getting soggy.
+In addition, take care not to overwater especially in the cold season as growth is minimal at this time, therefore, the plant does not need a lot of water.

 Gerbera Daisy, Barbeton Daisy, Gerbera jamesonii